 Lisandra Flores is currently the director of school operations at Citizens of the World Charter Schools, Los Angeles, where she has streamlined operations systems and supported the founding of two new elementary schools in the San Fernando Valley.
 Before joining CWC LA, she served as senior regional business operations manager at KIPP SoCal Public Schools.

 Director of Strategic Planning, Richmond Public Schools, Virginia

 Luke Hostetter serves as director of strategic planning at Richmond Public Schools in Virginia.
 He leads the team responsible for enrollment and school applications, as well as ensuring those processes inform equitable allocation of resources across the division.
 Before joining Richmond Public Schools, he held strategy and operations roles with District of Columbia Public Schools in their Office of Instructional Practice.

-Stephanie Lowenthal-Savy currently serves as a finance manager at KIPP NorCal Public Schools.
-In this role, she advises school leadership on financial strategy, manages the design and implementation of enrollment contingency plans, and leads compensation for regional and school-based staff.
+Stephanie currently serves as the Associate Director of Financial Planning and Analysis at KIPP NorCal Public Schools.
+In this role, she advises school leadership on financial strategy, oversees the development and implementation of regional and school budgets, and leads compensation for all staff.
 Prior to joining KIPP NorCal, she taught in public schools (Oakland Unified) and charter schools (Denver Schools of Science and Technology, SOAR Denver).

 Chief Strategy Officer, Hamilton County Schools, Tennessee